 Many grooms take a backseat for much of the wedding planning process, which often works just fine.
-Your fiance may prefer to be the primary planner, and you may be happier without the stress and pressure that comes with the role.
+Your partner may prefer to be the primary planner, and you may be happier without the stress and pressure of the role.

-But even if you’re not the one taking on the bulk of the planning work, you still have a very important role in the process: supporting your fiance.
+But even if you’re not the one taking on the bulk of the planning work, you still have a very important role in the process: supporting your partner.

 What does that mean?
 Basically, if you’re not the one handling all the details, you need to be helping the person who is.
 This could be through actionable steps or emotional solace.

-Below we’ve outlined the best ways to support your bride to be during the wedding planning process.
+Below, we’ve outlined the best ways to support your spouse-to-be during the wedding planning process.
 Follow along to read about how you can be an incredible groom, from the moment you pop the question until you jet set away on your honeymoon.

 In the meantime, it could cause them to turn down your offers to help over and over.
 For whatever reason (warranted or not), they may not trust you to take on the important tasks.
 Or they may not know what they can easily delegate.
 Anyone who has worked in a team setting knows that sometimes it seems easier to do things yourself instead of showing someone else how to, even if you suffer for it in the long term.

 So you may be unable to ask, “How can I help?”